lucascolley/lucascolley.github.io/lucascolley/content/_index.md

 You can read a bit [about me] on this website.
+You can also check out some [blog] posts I have written, and some [talks] I have given.

 ---